 Do you find yourself looking in the mirror for signs of hair loss?
 Have you been dismayed to see your hair receding at the temples and forehead?
 Is the spot on your crown widening by the year?
 Do you feel as though your baldness is making you appear old before your time?
 Have your self-confidence and sex appeal been impacted?
 If this sounds familiar, and the situation is causing you distress, you have come to the right place.
 Dr. Harris is a leading authority and internationally renowned expert on hair restoration for men, and he can help.
-Schedule a free consultation with him today.
+Schedule a consultation with him today.

 In short, the most common cause of baldness in men is a genetic predisposition called androgenetic alopecia.
 It is a condition whereby the affected follicles are sensitive to a hormone called dihydrotestosterone type II.
 There are other causes of hair loss in men, including:

 Sometimes hair loss can be caused by underlying medical conditions, so it is important that men be evaluated by a physician.
 If clinically appropriate, the following processes should be considered: